MicrosoftDocs/WSL/commandline/WSL/wsl-config.md

 # Manage multiple Linux Distributions in WSL

-> Applies to Windows 10 Fall Creators Update and later
+> Applies to Windows 10 Fall Creators Update and later.

 WSL Config (`wslconfig.exe`) is a command line tool for managing Linux distributions running on the Windows Subsystem for Linux (WSL).
+It lets you list available distributions, set a default distribution, and uninstall specific distributions.

+To see all available options for wslconfig, run:  `wslconfig /?`

 ```  txt
 wslconfig.exe